Prayag15-bit/Automation-Program-CLAIR/README.md

 3. time (To give delays between interfaces)
 4. pyttsx3 (To give audio as output)

-# Pre-requisites to be fulfilled :-
-Make sure that all the modules are available in your system.
-If you are using Anaconda to run the Python Interpreter, then you can confirm the installation of these modules from the following commands:-
-1. *pip/conda install getpass*
-2. *pip/conda install os*
-3. *pip/conda install time*
-4. *pip/conda install pyttsx3*

 # How to use the code :-
 1. First make sure you have *git* installed in your system.
 Confirm using :- *git --version*